Key resources

 Indigenous Knowledge Policy

-Indigenous Knowledge has contributed to the development of the Canada's plan through the sharing of Indigenous teachings containing values, ethics, principles and practices.
+Indigenous Knowledge has contributed to the development of Canada's plan through the sharing of Indigenous teachings containing values, ethics, principles and practices.

 Transportation planning framework